What’s in this article

-In order to understand whether hepatitis B is contagious, we need to first understand what causes the disease.
+In order to understand whether the disease is contagious, we need to first understand what causes the disease.
 Hepatitis B is a blood-borne virus, which is 100 times more infectious than the HIV virus.
-According to the Liver Directory, the hepatitis B virus can spread from mother to child, through unprotected sexual contact with a person with active HBV, through Intravenous drug usage, and unsanitary tattoo and piercing conditions.
-It should be noted that razors, tweezers and toothbrushes should not be shared with an infected person as this can pass on the virus.
+According to the Liver Directory, the hepatitis B virus can spread from mother to unborn child, through unprotected sexual contact with a person with active HBV, through intravenous drug usage, and unsanitary tattoo and piercing conditions.
+It should also be noted that razors, tweezers and toothbrushes should not be shared with an infected person as this can pass on the virus as well.

 Is the disease contagious?